 Young, loud, cheerful and energetic people shouting slogans and speeding their way on the not so easy trail but seated comfortably on their ponies with their bags tied to the burden bearer.
 You guys for sure will conquer the world someday(on the ponies).

 In about 4 hours, I made it to the gurudwara.
 Warmed up with tea and khichdi at gurudwara langar.
-Though i do not like the idea of having khichdi until my teeth part from me one day, I was grateful enough to have whatever was on offer here.
-It is worth commending the efforts that goes to make it possible at such a height.
+Though I do not like the idea of having khichdi until my teeth part from me one day, I was grateful enough to have whatever was on offer here.
+It is worth commending the efforts that go to make it possible at such a height.